votesUP Manual

 For larger events, it is probably worthwhile to create certain votings in advance, especially for more complex ballots or when it comes to candidate lists.
 Created votings can be checked at any time with the “preview” option.
 Modifications or additions to the prepared votings are also possible.

-Especially when you are preparing many votings, the overview on a smaller display quickly becomes a challenge.
+If you are preparing a large number of votings, it can be difficult to keep track of them on a smaller display.
 Therefore, votings can be assigned to specific agenda items.
-They thus appear sorted according to the agenda subheadings in the preparation list.
+They then appear in the preparation list sorted by agenda item.

 Depending on what participants are currently doing in the system, they either see the voting automatically or have to click on the home/voting box button in the menu bar.
-The button starts pulsating button within 30 seconds at the latest in order to indicate a voting is ongoing.
+TThe button will start pulsing within 30 seconds to indicate that a voting is in progress.
 To prevent participants from accidentally clicking in haste, they must first select their voting preference and then click on “Vote” on the ballot.

 ⚠️ Keyboard operation can also be used for participation, as access keys are associated with the respective options: j für Ja, n für nein, e für Enthaltung, a für Absenden.
 When choosing in lists of candidates, the individual entries can be reached with the numbers 1–9.